 The Polish Genealogical Society of America (PGSA), a 501(c)3 tax exempt organization founded on August 23, 1978, and headquartered in Chicago, exists to collect, organize, preserve and disseminate information on Polish and Polish-American family history, and to provide educational support on methodologies and resources to individuals and professionals conducting research in Polish genealogy.

 The Society is open to anyone doing research within the borders of the old Commonwealth of Poland.
-It attempts to assist members in doing their own genealogical research by publishing the journal Rodziny and providing books, newsletters, bulletins, printed information, regular Society meetings, and an annual workshop.
-With 2000 members in all of the United States and ten countries around the world, the Society has access to a wide range of ideas, data, experts and resources to benefit its members.
+It attempts to assist members in doing their own genealogical research by publishing the journal Rodziny and providing books, newsletters, bulletins, printed information, regular Society meetings, conferences and workshops.
+With members across the United States, plus countries around the world, the Society has access to a wide range of ideas, data, experts and resources to benefit its members.
 Furthermore, modern communication technology enables members in almost any location live access to most meetings and programs via the internet.

 984 N. Milwaukee Ave.

 The building at 984 N. Milwaukee is actually the headquarters of the Polish Roman Catholic Union of America (PRCUA).
 It is also the home of the Polish Museum of America (PMA), its Library and archives.
 The PRCUA and PMA graciously allow the PGSA to use this address as our mailing address.

 Because the PGSA has no office or staff, we ask everyone to be patient when contacting us.
 All of our volunteers and board members have families and occupations that require their first attention.
 We do our best to attend to Society business in a timely manner.

 Rodziny – PGSA Journal